Serving Northern Virginia, D.C., and Suburban Maryland

 At NV Waterproofing & Foundation Repair, we can identify and repair any issue you may be having with settling, sinking foundations, and settlement house movement.
 We have a wide variety of solutions for foundation repair that have been tested and proven effective throughout the United States and Canada through the Supportworks network of foundation contractors.

 Each of our solutions starts with a free, written foundation repair quote, and includes a personal consultation with a foundation expert, an in-person inspection, and a free copy of our 90-page foundation repair book.
 To schedule an appointment with one of our specialists, call or e-mail us today!
-We proudly serve Arlington, Washington D.C., Alexandria, Bethesda, Ashburn, Gaithersburg, Fairfax, Gainesville, Silver Spring, Sterling, and nearby.
+We proudly serve Alexandria, Washington D.C., Arlington, Bethesda, Ashburn, Gaithersburg, Fairfax, Gainesville, Silver Spring, Sterling, and nearby.

 Looking for a price?
 Get a no cost, no obligation free estimate.